tuzig/www.tuzig.com/content/pages/home.md

 > brings to the table levels of energy that every workplace wants.
 >
 > #### (Nurit Gazit, Chief Digital Officier, The Museum of the Jewish People)

-# Roster

-## Benny Daon

-Hi.
-I'm Benny from Tel-Aviv, father to Noya(13) and Daniella(7) and married to Libby.
-I've been a co-founder and CEO of Shunrai Software, where we pioneered WAN Emulation with our tools, 'The Cloud' (1998)  and 'Storm'.
-I've managed Shunra for 7 years keep cash flow positive and growing fast and discovered coding is much more fun than managing.

-I am Tuzig's founder, owner and garbage collector.
-I've coded in Basic, 6502, Pl/1, Cobol, Fortran, Turbo Pascal, Pl/1, Ada, Fortran, C, C++, Java, javascript and python which is the best.
-I've been coding and adminstrating nix machines since 1990 and I grok Linux or at least its user face.

-Currently free-lancing for matific, developing the core of a massive Django project connecting students and teachers to casual math games.

-## Alon Levy

-## Meir Kriheli

 ######